-- Some organisations request that you state two or more referees.
+Some organisations request that you state two or more referees.
 A few things to be aware of if you choose to do this are:

-- Make sure you get the referee’s permission, and share their name, title, and when you worked together.
-Don’t provide their contact details; wait till they ask you for those at the interview stage.
+- Make sure you get the referee’s permission prior to writing them down.
+Share their name, title, and when you worked together.
+Don’t provide their contact details; wait until you are asked for those at the interview stage.

 Don’t forget the CV basics:

 - Good spelling, grammar and a clear layout!
 Choose a font that is clean and legible and set the font size to minimum 11, ideally 12.

 - Spell out any acronyms or jargon: don’t assume the person reading it will know them.